JKnipperts/TNDY-Test/README.md

 # TNDY-Test
-Test utility for the TNDY and TNDLPT Tandy sound boards
+Test utility for Matze79's TNDY and Serdaco's TNDLPT sound devices

 Small program to test the Tandy 3-voice sound chip on different ports including parallel ports for use with TNDLPT